akhan2001/akhan2001/README.md

 ## 🚗 About Me
 - **DevOps Engineer**: Skilled in software development, cloud infrastructure, and pipeline automation, leveraging platforms like Azure to optimize workflows and improve reliability.
-- **Automotive Enthusiast**: Founder of [Auto Shop Agency](https://autoshopagency.webflow.io) – bridging the gap between tech and auto shops with digital solutions.
+- **Automotive Enthusiast**: Co-Founder and CTO of [Motorminds](https://motorminds.ca) – bridging the gap between tech and auto shops with digital solutions.
 - **Builder of Solutions**: Creating projects that solve real-world problems, including SaaS platforms and community hubs for car enthusiasts.

 ---